ayrna/orca/doc/orca-tutorial.md

 Utilities.runExperiments('../doc/tutorial/config-files/svc1v1.ini')
 ```

-After running all the experiments, all the results are generated in the `Experiments` folder, as described in the [corresponding section](orca-tutorial.md#experimental-results-and-reports) of this tutorial.
+Once the experiments are finished, the corresponding results can be found in a `Experiments` subfolder, as described in the [corresponding section](orca-tutorial.md#experimental-results-and-reports) of this tutorial.

-You should have two CSV files with results in corresponding experiment folders with results similar to the following (some columns are omitted):
+Each experiment has a different folder, and each folder should include two CSV files with results with results similar to the following (some columns are omitted):

 POM results ([download CSV](tutorial/reference-results/pom-mean-results_test.csv)):